LuboMarinov99/TransactionPipeline/README.md

 3. cd to /transactionpipeline/deployment
 4. run 'docker compose up'

-Result: A Redis instance will be started on port 6379 and the application will be started on port 8080
+Result: A Redis instance will be started on port 6379 and the application will be started on port 8080.
+Redis can be monitored on port 8001.